Gadfly

 Where does the Gadfly live?

-Fly insect with large wings standing on a rock in a city setting with buildings and cars in the background
+A fly with large wings stands boldly on a rock in the heart of a bustling city, with distant buildings and cars framing the scene, merging nature with urban life.

 Example of the color palette for the image of Gadfly